 Match the music to the session length

-Make sure you match the selection to the length of the session so that you don’t need to change the album, skip through tracks or have the recording begin again.
+Make sure you match the selection to the session's length so that you don’t need to change the album, skip through tracks or have the recording begin again.

 Know about licensing rights to the music

-Find out if you have rights to play the music at your spa or massage practice.
-Just because you paid for the rights to listen to the music does not automatically give you license to transmit the music – cost free - as part of your business operation.
+Find out if you have the right to play the music at your spa or massage practice.
+Just because you paid for the rights to listen to the music does not automatically give you a license to transmit the music – cost free - as part of your business operation.